BWilb/Cheese_Reviews/source/brie/index.rst

-It is generally served at room temperature alongside fruit, crackers, nuts and other cheeseboard accouterments and it can be also served baked wrapped in pastry and served with bread and fruit or in gratins, casseroles, sauces, grilled cheese sandwiches, and panini, or on pizzas and flatbreads.
+It is generally served at room temperature alongside fruit, crackers, nuts and other cheeseboard accouterments and it can be also served baked wrapped in pastry and served with bread and fruit or in gratins, casseroles, sauces, grilled cheese sandwiches, and panini, or on pizzas and flat breads.

 Taste Review